Accessory Parameters for Four-Punctured Spheres: Example: local expansion of the Fuchsian value function

-Kra \cite{Kra} proved that this function is real-analytic, but non complex-analytic; this means that if $z$ is a local parameter on $W_n,$ then the function $\rho_F$ has a local expansion around every point $z_0\in W_n$ of the form
+Kra \cite{Kra} proved that the function~$\rho_{\rm F}$ is real-analytic, but non complex-analytic; in particular, if~$z$ is a local parameter on~$W_n$, the function $\rho_{\rm F}$ has a local expansion near the point $z_0\in W_n$ of the form